enketo/enketo-website/README.md

 Try to use markdown where you can, to make it more enjoyable to add and edit text (use :md filter).

-When adding a link, see if it is already included in /src/js/navigation.json and if so refer to them like this: `primary.About.OpenRosa` or `sites['enketo-api']`.
+When adding a link, see if it is already included in [src/js/navigation.json](./src/js/navigation.json) and if so refer to it like this: `primary.About.OpenRosa` or `sites['enketo-api']`.
 In HTML _primary_ links should be wrapped in the globally available `interpolate()` function.
 In markdown, interpolation happens automatically.

 ## Feedback?